Charging your electric vehicle in Europe

 Ireland

 - EasyGo: over 4,500 fast charging CCS and Chademo points across Ireland, Northern Ireland and the UK, including those from Circle K and ESB ecars.
 No subscriptions, just pre-paid credit.
-Buy a £6 access fob if you don’t want to use an app.
+Buy an access fob if you don’t want to use an app.
 Charging costs are automatically deducted from your EasyGo balance.
 Also a Pay-As-You-Go option which uses debit/credit cards.

-- ESB ecars: €4.79 monthly subscription or Pay-As-You-Go, with prices from €0.47/kWh for 22kW chargers.
+- ESB ecars: monthly subscription or Pay-As-You.
 Register for an account via the ecar connect smartphone.

 - GoCharge: Register through the smartphone app, and charge via the app or key fob.